MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaInviteCommunicationCallParticipant.md

 Invite participants to the active call.
 For more information about how to handle operations, see commsOperation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgInviteCommunicationCallParticipant](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgInviteCommunicationCallParticipant?view=graph-powershell-1.0)

 ## SYNTAX

 ### InviteExpanded (Default)